rhdunn/xqt-kotlinx-lsp/README.md

 [2] The tests for these targets are not supported by Kotlin/Native.
 A gradle `nativeTest` task is not available for this configuration.

-[3] The dependant `kotlinx-serialization-json` library does not support these Kotlin/Native targets.

 ## Documentation
 1. [API Documentation](https://rhdunn.github.io/xqt-kotlinx-lsp/)